warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

-We can now continue the rest of the process in a similar fashion, but I’ll leave that to you to play around with.
+We can now continue the rest of the process in a similar fashion, but Iï¿½ll leave that to you to play around with.

 ## Testing

 One of the strengths of using Activiti for creating business processes is that everything is simply Java.
 As a consequence, processes can be tested as regular Java code with unit tests.
 Spring Boot makes writing such test a breeze.

-Here’s how the unit test for the “happy path” looks like (while omitting `@Autowired` fields and test e-mail server setup).
-The code also shows the use of the Activiti API’s for querying tasks for a given group and process instance.
+Hereï¿½s how the unit test for the ï¿½happy pathï¿½ looks like (while omitting `@Autowired` fields and test e-mail server setup).
+The code also shows the use of the Activiti APIï¿½s for querying tasks for a given group and process instance.

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)